Sign In

 Information about any limitations on any pediatric indications, needs for specific monitoring, hazards associated with use of the drug in any subsets of the pediatric population (such as neonates, infants, children, or adolescents), differences between pediatric and adult responses to the drug, and other information related to the safe and effective pediatric use of the drug.

-8.4 Pediatric Use The safety and effectiveness of AzaSite solution in pediatric patients below 1 year of age have not been established.
-The efficacy of AzaSite in treating bacterial conjunctivitis in pediatric patients one year or older has been demonstrated in controlled clinical trials [see Clinical Studies (14) ] .
+8.4 Pediatric Use The safety and effectiveness of AzaSite solution in pediatric patients have been established.
+The efficacy of AzaSite in treating bacterial conjunctivitis in pediatric patients has been demonstrated in controlled clinical trials [see Clinical Studies (14) ] .

 Pregnancy